WEBii.net | 888.932.9377 TOLL FREE | 512.241.1777 AUSTIN

 For example, instead of sending your colleague an email with the subject of “Proposal”, make it more specific like, “Smith Building Proposal”.
 Including particular details also helps the person to determine a clearer picture of what the message might be about and its importance level, such as “Smith Building Proposal, Need Revision”.

 Trust me – this is one simple change that will not go unappreciated.
-Having worked in customer service oriented business for many years, I have seen my share of spam with subject of “help” and “question”.
-Unfortunately a few legitimate customer emails get lost in that bunch.
+Having worked in a customer service-oriented business for many years, I have seen my share of spam with the subject of “help” and “question”.
+Unfortunately, a few legitimate customer emails get lost in that bunch.

 Comments are closed.